jonlore/minimalist-text-editor/README.md

 2. Open `index.html` in a browser to use the editor.

 ## Contributing
 If you'd like to get involved, feel free to explore open issues or suggest new features.
-For details on how to contribute, please see CONTRIBUTING.md.

 ## License
 This project is licensed under the [MIT License](LICENSE).